 Our farming practices

-We are a certified organic farm, certified by Clemson DPI.
+We are a certified organic farm, certified by CCOF.
 Everything we grow is grown according to the USDA organic standards.
 The word "organic" is a legal term controlled by the USDA and requires third party verification of our growing practices to use it.

 What is Organic?